andytudhope/thebluebook/source/tangled-bank/index.md

 “The work of real religion is bewilderment” — Rumi

+“The forgotten possibility of life as a gift suddenly becomes thinkable.
+The fire burns in the stove.
+One curls up to sleep and recognizes the silence and makes friends with oneself.” — Tove Jansson

 “All I have is a voice
 To undo the folded lie,
 The romantic lie in the brain